Review of The End of Eternity (1955)

 The treatment of computers, which Asimov here calls “computerplexes” since he is still using the term “computers” for people, is prescient for the time.
 On the other hand, the final twist doesn’t drive home the obvious feminist objection to all-male Eternity, beyond Noÿs’s role.
 It’s doubly Platonic: a Republic-inspired society of noble liars with a clear emotion-reason dichotomy.
 It seems tremendously unlikely that so many human cultures would be happy to trade with each other through a near-omnipotent, politically opaque, ostensibly unemotional bureaucracy that treats its “liaisons” so poorly and squanders female talent.
 If reproduction is a concern, just sterilize everybody.
 That would have prevented Twissell’s problem too.

-Like the absence of chaos theory, the gender aspect is antiquated beyond basic credibility.
+Like the absence of chaos theory and other objections to Watson, the gender aspect is antiquated beyond basic credibility.
 I like the names though: Laban Twissell, Noÿs Lambent and Hobbe Finge, supposed to represent a wide, albeit manipulated variety of human cultures, and doing an amusingly poor job of it.
 I can accept that Eternity kept real cultural variation limited, but each century is too homogeneous and environmental aspects go almost unmentioned.